civican/legisinfo/44-1/bills/C-34/bill_text.md

 ### Section 25.3

-      **(1)** If the Minister, after consultation with the Minister of Public Safety and Emergency Preparedness, considers that an investment could be injurious to national security, the Minister **shall** make an order within the prescribed period for the further review of the investment.
+      **(1)** If the Minister, after consultation with the Minister of Public Safety and Emergency Preparedness, considers that an investment could be injurious to national security, the Minister shall make an order within the prescribed period for the further review of the investment.

-      **(1.1)** The Minister **shall**, by order, impose interim conditions in respect of the investment that are applicable until no later than when consideration of the investment is complete, or amend such conditions, if the Minister, after consultation with the Minister of Public Safety and Emergency Preparedness, is satisfied that it is necessary for the purpose of preventing injury to national security that could arise during that review, **provided that the imposition of interim conditions does not introduce significant new risks of injury to national security**.
-The Minister **shall** also delete a condition if the Minister, after such consultation, is satisfied that it is no longer necessary for that purpose.
+      **(1.1)** The Minister shall, by order, impose interim conditions in respect of the investment that are applicable until no later than when consideration of the investment is complete, or amend such conditions, if the Minister, after consultation with the Minister of Public Safety and Emergency Preparedness, is satisfied that it is necessary for the purpose of preventing injury to national security that could arise during that review, provided that the imposition of interim conditions does not introduce significant new risks of injury to national security.
+The Minister shall also delete a condition if the Minister, after such consultation, is satisfied that it is no longer necessary for that purpose.

       **(1.2)** The `Statutory Instruments Act` does not apply in respect of an order made under this section.